-Sarah Henstra is the author of Mad Miss Mimic (Razorbill, 2015), an historical novel for young adults.
-She is a professor of English literature at Ryerson University, where she teaches courses in Gothic Horror, Fairy Tales & Fantasies, Psychoanalysis & Literature, and Creative Writing.
-She grew up on the wild, wet coast of British Columbia, but now she lives in Toronto, Ontario with her two sons.
+Sarah is a professor of English literature at Ryerson University, where she teaches courses in Gothic Horror, Fairy Tales & Fantasies, Psychoanalysis & Literature, and Creative Writing.
+She grew up on the wild, wet coast of British Columbia, but now she lives in Toronto, Ontario.

 I was born in North York, Ontario, but when I was a year old my parents packed me into their VW bug and headed to Abbotsford, BC.